ownEyes/Rental-Recommendation-System-in-Singapore/README.md

-# Rental Recommendation and Price Forecast Systems in Singapore
+# Rental Recommendation and Price Forecast System in Singapore

 **Note**: Check branch '*5001_release*', '*5002_release*' for the Rental Recommendation System and Rental Price Forecast System respectively.